Pancrustacea: Rota-Stabelli et al. (2013)

 In 2013 Rota-Stabelli et al. used the signal in the 62 protein-coding genes assembled by Regier et al. in 2010 to improve the knowledge of the internal relationship in the Pancrustacea group.
 This data set infers a highly supported nucleotide tree that is substantially different from the corresponding, but poorly supported, amino acid one.
 The discrepancy between the nucleotide-based and the amino acids-based trees is caused by substitutions within synonymous codon families (especially those of serine-TCN and AGY): different arthropod lineages are differentially biased in their usage of serine, arginine, and leucine synonymous codons, and the serine bias is correlated with the topology derived from the nucleotides, but not the amino acids.
 The authors suggest that a parallel, partially compositionally driven, synonymous codon-usage bias affects the nucleotide topology.
 As substitutions between serine codon families can proceed through threonine or cysteine intermediates, amino acid data sets might also be affected by the serine codon-usage bias.
 The analyses suggests that a Dayhoff recoding strategy would partially ameliorate the effects of such bias.
 Although amino acids provide an alternative hypothesis of pancrustacean relationships, neither the nucleotides nor the amino acids version of this data set bring enough genuine phylogenetic information to robustly resolve the relationships within group, which should still be considered unresolved.
 However the amino acid tree seems to be more likely since it appears to be free from the synonymous codon-family bias affecting the nucleotide one.
 Most of the inferences based on amino acids sequences support a clade which includes Branchiopoda, Remipedia, Copepoda and Hexapoda (group A).
 Using the best amino acids substitution model, CATGTR, also Cephalocarida falls inside this group.
 In all the analyses group A (with or without Cephalocarida) is sister-group of a clade composed by Malacostraca, Oligostraca and Thecostraca (group B).

-The following image shows the tree resulting from the Dayhoff recoding.
+The following diagram shows the tree resulting from the Dayhoff recoding.